Conversion events

 First, select the general type of event you’d like to use:

 Set your conversion deadline.
-This is the maximum amount of time that may pass to consider a conversion.
-You have the option of allowing up to a 30-day window during which the conversion will be counted if the user takes the specified action.
+This is the maximum amount of time that can pass before Braze considers a conversion.
+You can set a window of up to 30 days during which Braze counts the conversion if the user takes the specified action.

 After you’ve selected your conversion events, continue the campaign creation process and begin sending your campaign.